sayanalokesh/Azure_MERN_Deployment/README.md

 ### Node Pool

- - You can add or customize node pools based on your application requirements.
+ - You can choose to add or change node pools based on the requirements of your applications.
- - Define the number of nodes, VM size, and other settings for your node pool.
+ - Decide on the number of nodes you need, the size of the virtual machines (VMs), and any other settings required for your node pool.
- - Click “Next: Networking” when you’re ready to proceed.
+ - Once you've finished configuring your node pool, click on "Next: Networking" to proceed.

 ![image](https://github.com/AdarshIITDH/MERN-deployment-on-AKS/assets/60352729/eef18acf-9a3b-499a-b6ec-58aefc1b5b53)